 Merged feature branches work with Git's bisect and being able to build and test code at each commit makes it easier to find the offending commit, compared to a larger commit with a lot of changes.

-Finally, if changes in a merged feature branch need to be cherry-picked onto some other Git branch, typically a release branch, there is a choice of either cherry-picking the entire feature branch as series of commits or as a merge commit with a specific parent that includes only feature changes, although it wouldn't work for fast-forwarded feature branches.
+Finally, if changes in a merged feature branch need to be cherry-picked onto some other Git branch, typically a past release branch, there is a choice of either cherry-picking the entire feature branch as series of commits or as a merge commit with a specific parent that includes only feature changes, although it wouldn't work for fast-forwarded feature branches.

-The last option is, effectively, a squash commit, but applied only to a release branch, which keeps release branches more concise and having a reference to the cherry-picked original merge commit makes it ease to jump to the original feature branch for any development details.
+The last option is, effectively, a squash commit, but applied only to a release branch, which keeps release branches more concise and having a reference to the cherry-picked original merge commit makes it easy to jump to the original feature branch for any development details.

 Feature Branch Rebase